microsoft/DeepSpeed/deepspeed/autotuning/README.md

   3. The exploration of different ZeRO stages would stop if the optimal setup for the current ZeRO stage is no better than that of the previous ZeRO stage tuned (other heuristics are used as well for determining the termination).
   4. In the end, the global optimal setup is returned to the user.
 If the value of the `--autotuning` flag is set to `run`, the Autotuner launches the training with the found optimal setup.

 Note that ZeRO stages, micro-batch sizes, and other ZeRO configurations to tune are also configurable and can be overwritten by the user through the DeepSpeed configuration file.
-See [Overwriting Tuning Scope](#overwriting-tuning-scope) for details.
+See [Configuring Tuning Scope](#configuring-tuning-scope) for details.

 ## Configuring Tuning Scope